 For the majority of the rest of our accommodation in Iceland, we use Booking.com.
 We find that they are usually the best option when we travel, as they have everything from hotels to apartments and hostels, with a massive choice, and the user review system makes it easier to find good properties.

-We have also used AirBnB in Iceland.
-We prefer to use AirBnB for longer stays though, we think that for short one night stops, especially on a road trip where arrival times can vary, the requirement to sometimes arrange arrival times with a host can be a problematic.
+We have also used apartment rentals platforms like Vrbo in Iceland.
+We prefer to use these for longer stays though, we think that for short one-night stops, especially on a road trip where arrival times can vary, the requirement to sometimes arrange arrival times with a host can be a problematic.
 Still, it can be an option.

 Further Reading for Visiting Iceland